-When starting a new weight-loss protocol, one of the first questions you should ask is, “What’s maintenance like?”.
-The reason is simple: If the goal is to effect a permanent lifestyle change, we need to ensure the weight doesn’t come back on by reverting to old habits.
-It’s ironic that we focus so much on weight loss when the REAL challenge is weight MAINTENANCE.
+When starting a new weight-loss protocol, one of the first questions you should ask is, “What is maintenance like?”
+The reason is simple: If the goal is to make a permanent lifestyle change, we need to ensure the weight doesn’t come back on by reverting to old habits.
+It’s ironic that we focus so much on weight loss when the real challenge is weight maintenance.

 Here’s what I do to ensure the weight stays off, but I still feel like I’m living a balanced, comfortable life.

 10 commandments of maintenance

 1. Track your food.

 I still track everything I eat.
 (If I don’t, I eat too much).
 I stay within my calorie goal +/- 250 calories, but I eat about 1,000 more calories per day than I did when I was trying to lose weight!

 No matter what, I always reach my protein goal.
 No worries if I go over.
 Extra protein won’t make you fat, but getting enough protein every day (and yes, it’s quite a bit) is the key to keeping your body in a mode where it doesn’t feel the need to store fat.
 This is why protein-shakes are a staple among people who are truly fit & healthy.

 I only worry about not going much over my carb goal.
 No worries if I go under.
 (I avoid sugar at all costs).
 My carbs are exclusively from healthy sources (brown rice, oatmeal, etc.)

 I don’t pay much attention to fat one way or another (it won’t make you fat).
 It balances out close enough if I’m watching carbs and calories.